WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 timestamps, sequence numbers, and codec types.

 SIP to RIPP gateways are not transparent.
-SIP header fields which are unknown or do not map to RIPP functionality as described here, MUST be discarded.
+SIP header fields which are unknown or do not map to RIPP functionality as described here, gets discarded.

 Any configuration and provisioning for RIPP happens ahead of receipt